windmill-labs/windmill/README.md

 ### only Frontend

+This will use the backend of <https://app.windmill.dev> but your own frontend with hot-code reloading.

 1. Install [caddy](https://caddyserver.com)
 2. Go to `frontend/`:
    1. `npm run install`, `npm run generate-backend-client` then `npm run dev`